All services/meetings/events/school at St. James are canceled until further notice.

 The EYC program provides a variety of fellowship opportunities for students in 7th – 12th grade.
 These opportunities involve service, worship, learning, and fun!
 EYC is split into two groups: Jr. High (7th and 8th graders), and Sr. High (9th-12th graders).
 EYC meets on Sunday evenings from 5:00 -7:00 pm.

 A two-year program, Rite 13 is designed to celebrate the individuality of each young person, while exploring stories of God and God’s people.
-The classes are held on Wednesday evenings from 6:15 - 7:15 pm in the Youth room.
+The classes are held on Sunday mornings following the 11:00 service from 12:15-1:15 in the Youth room.
 The program culminates with a liturgy that serves as a community expression of the passage from childhood to adulthood.
 This service is the tangible beginning of the young person’s individual spiritual journey.

 Cursillo (“Cur-see-yo”) is a three-day, life-changing weekend that introduces people to simple methods for nurturing and growing their relationship with Christ.
 It provides an experience of living in a Christian community centered in worship, prayer, study of scripture, and interaction with other Christians.
 Its mission is to build up our parish churches by encouraging and empowering its members to prepare for doing the work of the church: the spreading of the Gospel.

 FPU is a nine-week, biblically based class that teaches step-by-step how to create a budget, pay off debt, spend wisely and save for the future.
 Participants watch Dave Ramsay’s DVD series and engage in discussion.
 Class time to be determined.

 St. James men meet in the classroom above Green Hall each Monday evening at 6:30 pm for an hour to discuss various Christian topics.
 Prep time for class is about one hour per week.